Fozan-Talat/heart-disease-classification/README.md

 ## The model

-The best model was selected from:
+The best model was XGBOOST selected from the following:
 * Logistic Regression
 * Decision Tree
 * Random Forest